Lifestyle Changes to Lower Your Blood Pressure

 Move Your Body More

 Moving your body can help lower your blood pressure.
 Check with your healthcare team before starting a new exercise routine.
-If you can, get support from an exercise professional.
+If you can, get support from an exercise professional, like a certified personal trainer.
 Work toward a goal of being active at least 150 minutes (2 hours and 30 minutes) a week.

-- The first step is to sit less.
+- First, sit less.
 Take regular activity breaks about every 30 minutes when sitting.
 Get up and move when watching TV, working or reading.

-- Then increase your daily activities.
+- Increase your daily activities.
 Try gardening, housework, taking the stairs, walking to the store, or parking farther away from where you are going.

-- Next, step it up with a regular physical activity routine.
+- Step it up with a regular physical activity routine.
 Try walking, going to a gym or joining exercise classes.
 Do a mix of aerobic and resistance exercise.

 Manage Your Weight

-If you are overweight, even a small weight loss can improve your blood pressure.
-Include your family and friends as support.
-Be easy on yourself and keep trying!
+If you're overweight, losing even a small amount of weight can improve your blood pressure.
+Ask your family and friends for support, go easy on yourself and keep trying!

 - Follow tips for eating heart-healthy foods.
 Make sure you are eating the right portions of food to manage your weight — not more than you need.

 - If you’re at risk for diabetes, you may be eligible for the National Diabetes Prevention Program, which can lower blood pressure as well as prevent diabetes.
-Ask your healthcare team or insurance carrier about programs near you.
+You can also ask your healthcare team or insurance carrier about programs near you.

 Limit Alcohol